 - Will a judge allow all of your evidence into court?

-- Will the law change will your case is pending (it has happened)?
+- Will the law change while your case is pending?
+(It has happened before.)

 - Will the jurors that show up for jury duty that day be fair or will you get dealt a bad hand?